antaldaniel/reprex/content/project/openproductions/index.md

 <td style="text-align: center;">{{< figure src="img/eviota/Music_Eviota_MusicAIRE_2x1.webp" caption="[MusicAIRE: Final Event](https://reprex.nl/event/2023-11-29_musicaire_brussels/)" numbered="false" >}}</td>

 `Eviota for Music` was developed with a microgrant within the Music Moves Europe Program's MusicAIRE project, is an MVP of connecting consistently IFRS-standard financial microdata (from general ledgers) with science-based benchmarks for double materiality testing, impact analysis, and impact estimation (when estimation is sufficient and direct measurement of the impact, for example, with gas sensors) is not required.

-Eviota's critical competitive advantage compared to other ESG solutions is that because of its top-down approach, it starts with a double materiality test and can rule out up to 95% of unnecessary data entry or data acquisition.
-The competitive advantage compared to current industry solutions, such as various CO2 calculators, is that it
+Eviota's critical competitive advantage compared to other ESG solutions is that because of its top-down approach, it starts with a `double materiality test` and can rule out up to 95% of unnecessary data entry or data acquisition.
+The competitive advantage compared to current film industry solutions, such as various CO2 calculators, is that it

 -   [x] Eviota is able to work consistently with all five of the environmental impact groups under ESRS (i.e., water, biodiversity, pollution, waste management beyond climate change;)
 -   [x] It can also work with social sustainability impacts.